lowRISC/opentitan/hw/ip/aes/doc/_index.md

 The AES unit operates as follows:

-1. The initial key as well as the input data are provided to the AES unit via a set of control and status registers (CSRs) accessible by the processor via TL-UL bus interface.
+1. The initial key and configuration is provided to the AES unit via a set of control and status registers (CSRs) accessible by the processor via TL-UL bus interface.
+   Each key register has to be written at least once.
+   The order in which the registers are written does not matter.
+1. The input data is provided to the AES unit via four CSRs.
+   Each input register has to be written at least once.
+   The order in which the registers are written does not matter.
-2. When receiving the start command, the AES unit first loads the input data as well as the initial key into the corresponding registers (State and Full Key at the top of the block diagram).
+1. If new input data is available, or when receiving the start command in the case of manual operation, the AES unit first loads the input data as well as the initial key into the corresponding registers (State and Full Key at the top of the block diagram).
    Note, if the decryption is performed, the Full Key register is loaded with the value stored in the Decryption Key register.
-3. Once these registers have been loaded, the AES unit starts the encryption/decryption by adding the first round key to the state (all blocks in both data paths are bypassed).
+1. Once these registers have been loaded, the AES unit starts the encryption/decryption by adding the first round key to the state (all blocks in both data paths are bypassed).
    The result is stored back in the State register.
-4. Then, the AES unit performs 9/11/13 rounds of encryption/decryption when using a 128/192/256-bit key, respectively.
+1. Then, the AES unit performs 9/11/13 rounds of encryption/decryption when using a 128/192/256-bit key, respectively.
    In every round, the cipher data path performs the four following transformations.
    For more details, refer to the [AES specification](https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf).
     1. SubBytes Transformation: A non-linear byte substitution that operates independently on each byte of the state using a substitution table (S-Box).